dbturner/raisethebar/chapters/chapter1.md

 </choice>

+### Question 2

-**Question 2:** Mussels lengths in both locations in all four years display a normal distribution.
+Mussels lengths in both locations in all four years display a normal distribution.

 <choice>
 <opt text="True">